uuhan/nodex/README.md

 ### Version Guard

-check if the node api version is not less than your addon:
+make share the node api version is large or equal than your compiled addon's.

 ```rust
 nodex_api::napi_guard!(env.napi_version()?);